 5 Main Categories of the Envision Rating System:

 - Natural World: Siting, Land & Water, Biodiversity

 - Climate & Risk: Resilience, Emission

 Typically in any conventional approach, the only attention to climate and risk centers on regulatory requirements.
-In a sustainable approach considerations such as addressing the resilience of the infrastructure and reduction of greenhouse gas and air pollutant emissions are evaluated.
+In a sustainable approach, considerations such as addressing the infrastructure’s resilience and reducing greenhouse gas and air pollutant emissions are evaluated.

 Resilient design of civil infrastructure focuses on the following:

 Assessing the climate threat involves the development of a comprehensive Climate Impact Assessment and Adaptation Plan.
 This step is crucial to help prepare for climate variations and natural hazards.
 The project team identifies and takes climate change risks and possible responses into the design of the infrastructure.

 Evaluating the potential of long-term traps, vulnerabilities, and risks due to long-term changes can be detrimental to a community if not planned for accordingly.
 Did the project team prepare infrastructure systems to be resilient to the consequences of long-term climate change, perform adequately under altered climate conditions, or adapt to other long-term change scenarios?
 Other long-term scenarios need to be considered such as supply shortfalls, changes in operational conditions, desertification, beach erosion, loss of wetlands, etc.